 Scorpions are most active on warm summer nights.
 They have poor sight, so they interpret vibrations.
 It's difficult to see scorpions in the dark.
-Pest management professionals use black lights because these arachnids glow brightly under UV rays.
+Homeowners can use black lights because these arachnids glow brightly under UV rays.
 This makes it easier to identify and catch individuals that are normally camouflaged.
 Additionally, scorpions can be controlled with regular pesticide applications, as well as exclusion techniques.
 Since the scorpion is a predator, it does not have a high reproductive rate and therefore catching and removing them will also, over time, collapse populations.

 A pest control professional can also advise you on ways to make your property less welcoming to pests.
 These may include trimming trees and vegetation, removing wood piles, monitoring potted plants and weather sealing your home.